omkarg01/omkarg01/README.md

 - 🔭 I’m currently working on **Node + React Project**

-- 🌱 I’m currently learning **Node** to become a Fullstack Developer
+- 🌱 I also like problem solving and DSA.

 - 🔭 I’m currently looking for **freelance jobs**